nest/nest-simulator/doc/topology/Topology_UserManual.rst

 The center is given as a two-element tuple of floats.
-Changing the center does not affect grid indices: For each of the three layers in Fig. {@fig:layer3}, grid indices run from 0 to 4 through columns and rows, respectively, even though elements in these three layers have different positions in the global coordinate system.
+Changing the center does not affect grid indices: For each of the three layers in :numref:`fig_layer3`, grid indices run from 0 to 4 through columns and rows, respectively, even though elements in these three layers have different positions in the global coordinate system.